Marty Jackley: Annette Bosworth case

-On Wednesday, June 4, 2014, one day after the losing the U.S. Senate primary, physician Annette Bosworth was arrested on charges brought by Jackley regarding perjury and filing false documents.
+On Wednesday, June 4, 2014, one day after losing the U.S. Senate primary, physician Annette Bosworth was arrested on charges of perjury and filing false documents, which charges were brought by Jackley.
 Bosworth called the charges a “political intimidation scheme” against her by Jackley, who was appointed by then Governor and now U.S. Senator Mike Rounds who just defeated Bosworth the day prior.
 Many questioned why a plea deal could not be struck.
 Bosworth stated “There’s no deal that will take away any of the felonies, so of course it’s going to trial”.
 “Paul Jacobs, a blogger who says he had experience with an overly aggressive prosecutor in Oklahoma over election issues several years ago.
 Jacobs says Jackley’s prosecution looks more like “persecution,” a line Bosworth repeats in her link to it.”
 Bosworth claimed that Jackley was prosecuting her for political and personal reasons.
-On May 27, 2015, Annette Bosworth was convicted via jury trial of 6 felonies for perjury and six felonies for filing false documents.
-On July 19, 2017, the South Dakota Supreme Court vacated the 6 convictions for perjury, but affirmed the remaining convictions.
+On May 27, 2015, Annette Bosworth was convicted via jury trial of six felonies for perjury and six felonies for filing false documents.
+On July 19, 2017, the South Dakota Supreme Court vacated the six convictions for perjury, but affirmed the remaining convictions.
 On November 3, 2017, Judge Jon Brown granted Bosworth a suspended imposition of sentence, which means she no longer has any felonies on her record.

 Flandreau marijuana case

-On August 3, 2016, Jackley filed 3 charges against Eric Hagen regarding conspiracy to possess, possession and attempt to possess more than 10 pounds of marijuana.
+On August 3, 2016, Jackley filed 3 charges against Eric Hagen regarding conspiracy to possess, attempt to possess, and possession of more than 10 pounds of marijuana.
 On May 24, 2017, a jury acquitted Hagen of all charges.
-The verdict was seen as a setback for Jackley while he was running for Governor.
+The verdict was seen as a setback for Jackley in his bid for Governor.

 Gene Abdallah nomination

 On October 23, 2017, Jackley appointed state Representative Gene Abdallah to the state Board of Pardons and Paroles.
 On November 28, 2017, a former lobbyist, Tiffany Campbell, accused Abdallah of sexual harassment when he was in the legislature.
-An appointment to the Board of Pardons and Parole must be confirmed by the state Senate On January 16, 2018, Abdallah withdrew from the Board of Pardons and Parole as a result of the reports of sexual harassment.
+An appointment to the Board of Pardons and Parole must be confirmed by the state Senate As a result of the reports of sexual harassment, Abdallah withdrew from the Board of Pardons and Parole on January 16, 2018.